apache/nuttx/configs/sabre-6quad/README.txt

       minimum amount of time.

-  With these changes, basic SMP functionality is restored and there are no known issues.
-Insufficient stress testing has been done to prove that the solution is stable, however.
+  With these changes, basic SMP functionality is restored and there are no known issues (Configuration smp with 4 CPUs and data cache disabled).
+It is likely, however, that additional changes similar to the above will be required in other areas of the OS, but none such are known as of this writing.
+Insufficient stress testing has been done to prove that the solution is stable.

 Platform Features
 =================